-43 Saul said to Jonathan, Tell me what thou hast done.
-And Jonathan ... said, I did but taste a little honey with the end of the rod. ...
-44 Saul answered, ... thou shalt surely die, Jonathan.
+43 Then Saul said to Jonathan, Tell me what thou hast done.
+And Jonathan ... said, I did but taste a little honey with the end of the rod that was in mine hand, and, lo, I must die.
+44 And Saul answered, ... thou shalt surely die, Jonathan.
 45 And the people said unto Saul, ...
 God forbid: ... there shall not one hair of his head fall to the ground; for he hath wrought with God this day.
 So the people rescued Jonathan, that he died not.

-17. Saul commanded destroy Amalekites (1 Sam 15)

-Samuel in the name of the LORD commanded Saul to destroy all the Amalekites and all that they had.
+17. Saul commanded destroy Amalekites (1 Sam 15) Samuel in the name of the LORD commanded Saul to destroy all the Amalekites and all that they had.
 Saul destroyed all of the Amalekites except king Agag, and he destroyed all but the best animals which he kept to sacrifice to the Lord.